2x2 Timber Treated(4 Products)

-It is relatively easy to cut treated timber to the size that you need in your project, though this should only be attempted with the appropriate power tools and a respirator should be worn as there will be tiny airborne particles of wood, possibly impregnated with the chemicals used in the pressure treating process.
-Eye protection is also recommended for this task.
+It is relatively easy to cut treated timber to the size that you need in your project, though this should only be attempted with the appropriate power tools, eye protection and a respirator as there will be tiny airborne particles of wood, possibly impregnated with the chemicals used in the pressure-treating process.

-It would not be good to ingest these so it is important to heed the necessary safety precautions before proceeding to attempt to cut the treated timber.
-It cuts a little more like a wet wood so care must be taken to ensure the blade doesn’t slip while cutting.
+It cuts similarly to wet wood so care must be taken to ensure the blade doesn’t slip while cutting.

 Treated timber is a very common and therefore relatively inexpensive building material.
 We offer cheap 2 x 2 timber through our online site.
 If you wish to purchase a very large bulk quantity, please reach out to our customer service team who will be happy to give you a bespoke quotation.

 All of our timber is Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) certified, which means that it is responsibly sourced and environmentally friendly.